 To accurately assess the fat that you are carrying on your body, you need a special scale called a "smart scale" or a "fat scale."
 The one that I am currently using is the RENPHO Bluetooth Body Fat Scale, which connects to your tablet or phone and can keep track of all kinds of body metrics, from fat percentage to bone mass to water weight.
 When you step on your smart scale, it sends a very weak current through your body, which allows the scale to calculate your numbers.

-This is incredibly important, because the scale will tell you when you're losing water, or fat, or muscle -- three very different outcomes!
-For me, the benefits of knowing when the weight I lost -- or gained -- was simply water weight had a huge impact on my mental state, and often kept me from getting discouraged and losing touch with my mission.
+This is incredibly important because the scale will tell you when you're losing water, fat, or muscle—three very different outcomes!
+For me, the benefits of knowing when the weight I lost—or gained—was simply water weight had a huge impact on my mental state and often kept me from getting discouraged and losing touch with my mission.

 Counting Calories and Fat Loss

 When you maintain a consistent, modest calorie deficit, your body will slowly use your excess fat stores for energy to make up the deficit.
-In other words, when you deprive your body of the energy it needs, it's forced to find it elsewhere -- for example, in your spare tire.
-The trick is to eat just a little less than you need -- 200-300 calories a day, max -- so you're not miserable and hungry all the time.
+In other words, when you deprive your body of the energy it needs, it's forced to find it elsewhere—for example, in your spare tire.
+The trick is to eat just a little less than you need—200 to 300 calories a day, max—so you're not miserable and hungry all the time.
 This is why carefully counting your calorie intake is so important to losing fat.
 And it's also why losing fat takes a long time.